To find out more, including how to control cookies, see here:

 There are more than 123,000 lakes greater than 10 acres in size spread across the United States, and based on the last EPA National Lakes Assessment, at least one-third may contain toxin-producing cyanobacteria.
 Dams; rising temperatures and carbon dioxide concentrations; droughts; and increased runoff of nutrients from urban and agricultural lands are all compounding the problem.

-Because of their buoyancy and the location of toxins primarily within the cell, exposure risks are greatest near the water’s surface, which raises concerns for swimming, boating and other recreational uses.
+Because of their buoyancy and the location of toxins primarily within the cell.
+Cause exposure risks are greatest near the water’s surface.
+Therefore all which raises concerns for swimming, boating and other recreational uses.

 “We need to increase public awareness of these issues,” he said.
 As is clear and with a warming climate.
 With all comes rising carbon dioxide levels.
 So dams on many rivers are overloading of nutrients.
 Finally, then they flow into our waterways.
 Therefore the size and duration of toxic cyanobacterial blooms oy!
 Things are only getting worse.